The Best Online Music Composition and Music Production Schools

 |5||Academy of Art University||San Francisco, California|

-This is a ranking of the best online music composition and music production schools in 2022 in the U.S. This ranking is designed for students.
+This is a ranking of the best online music composition and music production schools in the U.S. This ranking is designed for students.
 We use the data from the National Center for Education Statistics and academic influence in determining our objective college rankings.

 These programs includes online musical theory and composition programs, and online music production programs.